Instructing Helen Compton

 Helen represented the children in a High Court case involving multiple experts and allegations of fabricated illness.

-Helen has considerable experience representing local authorities.
-She recently represented Nottingham Council in a five day reasonable adjustments and unfair dismissal claim.
-Helen succeeded in the EAT for Leicester City Council and also recently worked for the council for two days a week.
-This role involved advising and managing a wide range of cases from the earliest stages, affording her practical experience in case preparation and negotiation.
-She was frequently required to review and draft settlement agreements and contracts.
+Helen has experience representing local authorities in several Tribunal cases.
+Helen worked as a consultant for Leicester City Council.
+This role involved advising and managing a wide range of cases from the earliest stages, including engaging in negotiation.
+Helen is frequently asked to review and draft settlement agreements and contracts.

-Helen successfully represented a forensic scientist in her claims for constructive unfair dismissal and sexual orientation discrimination.
-The Claimant secured over £80,000 in compensation.
+In 2020, Helen succeeded in a five-day case representing a forensic scientist in her claims for constructive unfair dismissal and sexual orientation discrimination.
+The claimant secured over £80,000 in compensation.
+The case was reported in the national press.

 Instructing Helen Compton